 LOW: Minskins are generally healthy.
 But keep them warm — their scant hair makes them sensitive to temperature extremes.

-Because the minskin breed was created by crossing other cat breeds, your cat may experience health problems common to those breeds, including:
+Because the Minskin breed was created by crossing other cat breeds, yours may experience health problems common to those breeds, including:

 - Spine curvature